 Image Source: Missguided.co.uk

 However, online retailers have found it difficult to integrate content that drives traffic and offers a better experience to shoppers from backend functionality that makes order processing, payments, and other transactions possible.
-Again, sites that start out as blogs and then add ecommerce functionality also run into a wall when they find that their content management systems (CMS) are not up to the task.
+Again, sites that start as blogs and then add e-commerce functionality also run into a wall when they find that their content management systems (CMS) are not up to the task.

 Building on the success of that video, they created a whole site just to showcase more brain-blending videos of the “Don’t try this at home” variety.
 And yes, it all serves to feed their marketing funnel, thanks to prominent “Our Blenders” links and other UX elements on the site.